alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 Propellers under 1g can also be found.

-Similarly [lightweight motor drivers](https://es.aliexpress.com/item/1005006099884636.html) are available that convert the signal from the Arduino to triphasic current required by the brushless motors.
+Similarly [lightweight motor drivers](https://es.aliexpress.com/item/1005006099884636.html) are available that convert the signal from the Arduino to the triphasic current required by the brushless motors.

 ### 🔌 Other Electronics